A higher chromatic analogue of the image of J: Generalities on the -local category

 A central object of the chromatic program is the Honda formal group law $\Gamma_n$ of height $n$ over the finite field $\F_{p^n}$; the $p$-series of $\Gamma_n$ is $[p](x) = x^{p^n}$.
 We will write $K$ or $K_n$ for the 2-periodic Landweber-exact cohomology theory that supports this formal group law; thus the coefficients of $K$ are $\pi_* K = \F_{p^n}[u^{\pm 1}]$.
 This is closely related to the ``standard" Morava K-theory, $K(n)$, whose homotopy groups are $\F_p[v_n^{\pm 1}]$, with $|v_n| = 2p^n-2$.

-The (Lubin-Tate) universal deformation of $\Gamma_n$ is defined over the ring\footnote{Here $\W(\F_{p^n})$ is the ring of Witt vectors over $\F_{p^n}$, alternatively defined by adjoining a primitive $p^n-1^{\rm st}$ root of unity to the $p$-adic integers, $\Z_p$.} $\W(\F_{p^n})[[u_1, \dots, u_{n-1}]][u^{\pm 1}]$.
+The (Lubin-Tate) universal deformation of $\Gamma_n$ is defined over the ring $\W(\F_{p^n})[[u_1, \dots, u_{n-1}]][u^{\pm 1}]$, where $\W(\F_{p^n})$ is the ring of Witt vectors over $\F_{p^n}$.
 There is a cohomology theory $E_n$ -- \emph{Morava $E$-theory} -- whose homotopy groups are given by that ring, and support this formal group law.
 The theorem of Goerss-Hopkins-Miller \cite{gh} equips $E_n$ with the structure of an $E_\infty$ ring spectrum.

 If we write $\m$ for the maximal ideal $\m = (p, u_1, \dots, u_{n-1}) \subseteq \pi_*(E_n)$, these cohomology theories are related via:

 and similarly in homology.
 Notice that the representing spectrum $K$ is equivalent to a bouquet of copies of $K(n)$.
 Thus its Bousfield class is the same as that of $K(n)$.